mbrtnck/songbook/README.md

 ## Copyright

-Unless explicitely stated otherwise, I am not the author of any of the songs presented here.
+Unless explicitely stated otherwise, I am not the author of the songs presented here.
 I also don't claim any rights for the corresponding chord sequences nor ASCII-art diagrams.
 I just gathered them here for my own convenience.
 Feel free to use all the goods as you need.